wp-plugins/wp-tagman/readme.txt

 = Where do I find my GTM code? =

-An answer to that question.

-= In the list of containers, it is listed in the ID column, and will have the format GTM-XXXXXX =
+In the list of containers, it is listed in the ID column, and will have the format GTM-XXXXXX

-Answer to foo bar dilemma.

 == Screenshots ==

 1. The WP TagMan options screen
-2. An example output from Google Tag Assitant Chrome plugin)
+2. An example output from Google Tag Assitant (Chrome plugin)

 == Changelog ==